-- reduce dead vegetation that will release nutrients to enrich the soil,
+- Reduce dead vegetation and recycle nutrients to enrich the soil

-- reduce the hazard of built up, dead, flammable materials that could otherwise ignite large catastrophic wildfires and
+- Reduce the hazardous dead, flammable materials that could otherwise ignite large catastrophic wildfires

-Annual monitoring of natural and prescribed fire activity in the park is used to determine when and where a prescribed fire will help improve or maintain the health of the park.
+Yearly monitoring is used to determine when and where a prescribed fire will help improve or maintain the health of the park.

 Protecting Visitors and Infrastructure

-“Fire Smart” conducted at picnic sites, campgrounds and historic buildings throughout the park also ensure visitor safety.
-These sites are cleared of debris and the trees adjacent to the sites are trimmed to ensure visitor safety and reduce the potential for accidental ignition of wildfires.
+Wildfire risk is also reduced through FireSmart operations at picnic sites, campgrounds and historic buildings throughout the park.
+These sites are cleared of debris and the trees near the sites are trimmed to ensure visitor safety and reduce the potential for accidental ignition of wildfires.

 Healthy grasslands support many species of plants and animals.
 Decades of wildfire suppression has affected the park’s grasslands, allowing surrounding aspen forests to move into meadows and fields.
 Grassland restoration within the park includes reintroducing prescribed fire programs.
 After a fire, grassland vegetation grows back at a quicker rate than surrounding forests, allowing the grasses to re-establish.
 Nutrients are recycled back into the soil, nurturing the plants that grow there and wildlife that eat them.